[Updated] Your ultimate gel-polish troubleshooting guide

 How can I warn clients about the dangers of DIY gel-polish kits?

-“When the user doesn’t understand the chemistry or the anatomy of the natural nail how can they prep or remove without damage?
+“When the user doesn’t understand the chemistry or the anatomy of the natural nail how can they prep it without damage?
 Without this understanding, the user may also offer to carry out a treatment on their friends or family with good intentions, but if something goes wrong, they may find themselves with a claim against them and no insurance to cover themselves in case of such an event, as a professional should – and more than likely would – have.

 “Many home users and even some so-called professionals are turning to third-party online retailers to purchase what they assume is a genuine but cheaper product.
 Professional, reputable brands will not list their products on third-party sites and therefore there is no guarantee of what is being purchased.”